Electronic intelligence

 1990-91, the collection of informations about the new Russian army continued through by other services in Germany.

-Flying rules changed also after the German reunification.
-The allied aircraft could now fly through the BCZ and inside the area
+Flying rules changed also after the German unification.
+The Allied aircraft could now fly through the BCZ and inside the area

-located between the north and the south Berlin air corridors, whereas the helicopter flights were authorised inside the hole
+located between the north and the south Berlin air corridors, whereas the helicopter flights were authorized inside the whole

-of 'navigational errors' and overflew off-limits military installations!
-But the Russians did not seem to complain, unless
+of "navigational errors" and overflew off-limits military installations!
+However, the Russians did not seem to complain but it is true that the die was cast.

-of the aircrafts and helicopters, which were not allowed to land on a
+they were not allowed to land on a former East-German base to refuel.

 See > Multimedia.